MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-game-session-visibility-joinability.md

 For instance, if the player number is 8, the title should set the maximum session size at 12.
 In this way, new players can join even if old players have not yet timed out.

-The arbiter or host determines whether the session is full and then sets a custom session property that will determines whether new players can still join (**IsFull** : “true”).
+The arbiter or host determines whether the session is full and then sets a custom session property that will determines whether new players can still join (**IsFull** : "true").
 This allows for a quick check from joining players if the session is joinable.

-The arbiter or host should also maintain a custom property that indicates which members, by index, have timed out (for example, **TimedOutPlayers** : “3, 5, 9”).
+The arbiter or host should also maintain a custom property that indicates which members, by index, have timed out (for example, **TimedOutPlayers** : "3, 5, 9").
 This allows new players to correctly identify the current session members.